Aflahvadood/First-real-repositry/README.md

 # First-real-repositry
-Trying to understang how github works something just to click commit changes
+Trying to understang how github works. something just to click commit changes